 Business Operations and Facilities Manager

-Elisa Schneider is the Business Operations and Facilities Manager at the Collegeville Institute.
-Elisa joined the Collegeville Institute in 2006 and has worked on the College of Saint Benedict’s and Saint John’s University campuses for over 20 years.
-Her responsibilities include finance, facilities, human resources, Board support and development.
-She has been married to her husband Dennis for over 32 years and they have four children and three grandchildren.
+Elisa Schneider is the Business Manager for the Collegeville Institute.
+Elisa joined the Collegeville Institute in 2006 and has worked on the College of Saint Benedict’s and Saint John’s University campuses for over 23 years.
+Her responsibilities include finance, facilities, human resources, board support and development.
+She has been married to her husband Dennis for 35 years and they have four children and four grandchildren.

 Kathleen A. Cahalan is Director of the Collegeville Institute Seminars and Professor of Theology at Saint John’s University School of Theology and Seminary in Collegeville, Minnesota.
 She is the author of several books, most recently, Opening the Field of Practical Theology, eds.
 Kathleen A. Cahalan and Gordon Mikoski (Lanham, MD: Rowman & Littlefield Publishers, Inc., 2014) and Living Your Discipleship: Seven Ways to Express Your Deepest Calling with Laura Kelly Fanucci (Twenty-Third Publications, 2015).
 Forthcoming publications include Call It What It Is (2016), Calling all Years Good, edited with Bonnie Miller-McLemore (2016), Christian Practical Wisdom, with Dorothy C. Bass, Bonnie Miller-McLemore, James Nieman, and Christian Scharen (Wm B. Eerdmans, 2016).